MxBurger/BVA2/Lesson05/Readme.md

 - `c`, `e`, `o` or
 - `m`, `n`, `r`

-The most extreme character that stands out is `S`. (expected: 8, actual: 1)
+One of the most extreme character that stands out is `S`. (expected: 8, actual: 1)

 ![](./doc/img/marked_task1/marked_upper_S.png)

-This implies that the features for distinguishing between similar upper and lower case shapes may not be robust enough **yet**.
+This implies that the features for distinguishing between similar upper and lower case shapes (in this case `s` and `S`) may not be robust enough **yet**.
+This will be potentially improved by using the aspect ratio after shrinking the actual bounding boxes. [see here](#further-additional-features)
- TODO: korrekten Grund einfügen oder anderes Beispiel

-There are also specific character combinations that could lead to issues, such as `rt`.
+There are also specific character combinations that are connected in the sample image. (possibly to "simulate" fonts with connected letters) You can find every connected letter in [this directory](./doc/img/connected_letters).
+On example is the

+that lead to issues, such as `rt`.
 Combinations where overlapping regions or unclear separations occur skew the detection.
 You can see the merged output for `rt` in this figure.
 The not detected regions that are not marked due to overlapping are outlined with red:

 ![](./doc/img/merged_overlay_rt_task1.png)

 #### Fonts

+> Are all fonts applicable to this kind of OCR strategy – why or why not?

 Not all fonts are applicable.
 In this case, the OCR is optimized for handling the font used in the given image.

-Other fonts could lead to accuracy or general detection problems due to e. g. serifs or other decorative elements.
+Other fonts could lead to accuracy or general detection problems due to e. g.:
-Another problem would italic or other changed forms of characters as the bounding boxes would be misleading when implementing features like e. g.
-Aspect Ration.
+* serifs (leads to connected characters)
+* italic font styles (vertical splitting could become problematic and the aspect ratios are modified)
+* weight (too bold = characters possibly are merging; too thin = characters may disappear during binarization)
+* variable stroke widths and font consistency ( ; see Times New Roman)
+* character distinctiveness (when differentiating letters is hard; e. g. `l` vs. `I`)
+* ...

 #### Other Character Dependency

-The accuracy of the classification can depend on the characters in the same line.
+> Does classification accuracy depend on the other characters in the specific line – if that’s the case: why and how to overcome this issue?
-You can see this when letters merge like e. g.

-TODO: Beispiele hinzufügen....
+Yes, classification accuracy definitely depends on other characters within the same line.
+The implementation uses the `split_characters_vertically` function to identify character boundaries within each line.
+When characters are positioned closely together or have specific combinations (like "rt"), segmentation can be imperfect.
+The approach relies on finding empty columns between characters, which may not exist when characters touch or overlap.
+Also, when characters aren't properly segmented, features calculated for these regions become distorted.
+E.g. a joined "rt" will have different circularity, aspect ratio, and centroid-based measurements than individual 'r' and 't'.

+Imrovement ideas:
+- Better character segmentation (Contour Analysis, Watershed, ...)
+- Sliding Window approach (scan from left to right over the character sequence and classify the most probable sequence)
+- Junction Detection to identify and handle character junctions where segmentation is challenging.

 ## Task 2